Give2Peer/g2p-client-android/README.md

 Disclaimer
 ----------

-This is our very first project with Android and Java.
+This is our very first project with both Android and Java.
 There's terrible code everywhere. **EVERYWHERE.**
 Please counsel.